KordingLab/KordingLab.github.io/QandA.md

 **The lab seems to be growing larger pretty quickly.
 How do you support everyone?**

-With difficulty and much grant writing.
+With difficulty and much proposal writing.
 Also, I expect every student to TA at least two semesters during the PhD.
 This will vary depending upon funding needs, but TAing is a really important educational experience and provides a great way to practice technical communication.
 I found it essential as a graduate student.

 **What do you see me doing during summer?
 Internships?**

 Whatever you want, for the most part.
-There is a small chance I might prefer you to intern certain summers if I am short $$.
+There is a chance I might prefer you to intern certain summers if I am short $$.
 The sooner we talk about things the better.

 **Would you help students enter the job market?**